 On March 11, 2022, the Office approved an assessment levied by FIGA on all FIGA members, pursuant to Order # 293027-22.
 The assessment will be levied at a rate of 1.3% of direct written premium on policies issued or renewed during the 2022 and 2023 calendar years and shall be remitted to FIGA in four quarterly installments with the first installment due on or before October 31, 2022.
-At December 31, 2022, a payable to FIGA for amounts collected by Citizens but not yet remitted to FIGA of \$10,055 is included within Taxes and fees payable on the accompanying statutory statements of admitted assets, liabilities and accumulated surplus.
+At December 31, 2024, a payable to FIGA for amounts collected by Citizens but not yet remitted to FIGA of \$(6) is included within Taxes and fees payable on the accompanying statutory statements of admitted assets, liabilities and accumulated surplus.

-On August 26, 2022, the Office approved an assessment levied by the Florida Insurance Guaranty Association (FIGA) on all FIGA members, pursuant to Order # 299727-22.
+On August 26, 2022, the Office approved an assessment levied by FIGA on all FIGA members, pursuant to Order #299727-22.
 The assessment will be levied at a rate of 0.7% of direct written premium on policies issued or renewed during the 2023 calendar year and shall be remitted to FIGA in four quarterly installments with the first installment due on or before April 30, 2023.
-At December 31, 2022, a payable to FIGA for amounts collected by Citizens but not yet remitted to FIGA of \$5,354 is included within Taxes and fees payable on the accompanying statutory statements of admitted assets, liabilities and accumulated surplus.
+At December 31, 2024, a payable to FIGA for amounts collected by Citizens but not yet remitted to FIGA of \$(27) is included within Taxes and fees payable on the accompanying statutory statements of admitted assets, liabilities and accumulated surplus.